Guikingone/SchedulerBundle/doc/transport_configuration.md

 ## Informations

-Once created, the transport is injected into the current transport, you will probably never need to interact with it without using the transport, otherwise, the transport is injected using the [ConfigurationInterface](../src/Transport/Configuration/ConfigurationInterface.php) and the `scheduler.configuration` identifier.
+Once created, the configuration is injected into the current transport, you will probably never need to interact with it without using the transport, otherwise, the transport is injected using the [ConfigurationInterface](../src/Transport/Configuration/ConfigurationInterface.php) and the `scheduler.configuration` identifier.